top of page

 - Equity: The net value of your business.

 An aged debtor and creditor analysis is crucial.
-This breaks down money owed to you and by you, categorized by the age of the invoice or whether it is overdue.
+This breaks down money owed to you and by you, categorised by the age of the invoice or whether it is overdue.

 4. Rest of Year Forecast